Skip to main content

 A traditional Italian charcuterie highlights some of the best bites the country has to offer.
 Usually referred to as Antipasto or antipasti, this spread of meats, cheeses, and marinated vegetables is served as a first course to stimulate the appetite.
 Acclaimed for some of the best cuisines in the world, Italians have truly mastered the art of cured meat.
 While these boards are meant to be just the beginning, with so many delicious levels, it’s an aesthetic and sensory feast.

-Prosciutto: The most popular Italian ham, prosciutto is a naturally cured ham.
-Traditionally from Parma, there are many regional variations each with its distinct flavors.
+Prosciutto is the most popular Italian ham.
+It is a naturally cured ham traditionally from Parma.
+There are many regional variations, each with its distinct flavors.

 Varieties: